spaceacc/spaceacc.github.io/README.md

 ## License
 This project is licensed under the MIT License.
 By contributing to this project, you agree to abide by the terms of this license.

-Thank you for contributing to Space/ACC!
+Thank you for contributing to Space/ACC 🚀 let's accelerate!